pwittchen/ReactiveSensors/README.md

 ### Letting it crash

-We can let our subscription crash and handle situation when device does not have given sensor in `onError(throwable)` method implementation of the `Subscriber`:
+We can let our subscription crash and handle situation when device does not have given sensor in `onError(throwable)` method implementation of the `Subscriber`.
+Other types of errors can be handled there as well.

 ```java
 new ReactiveSensors(context).observeSensor(Sensor.TYPE_GYROSCOPE)